 So, I’ll just let that little factoid speak for itself.
 This Easy healthy vegetarian stir fry is SO GOOD.

 Let’s talk about noodleys now.
 Actually no, there isn’t a lot to say about noodles.
 They’re made of rice, they’re long, skinny and you can float around on them in swimming pools.

 That might be a different kind of noodle though.
 Things I am not sure of.

-This here vegetarian stir fry is like one of those things you see on pinterest that is all like “Sensory Play for Babies.”
+This here easy healthy vegetarian stir fry is like one of those things you see on pinterest that is all like “Sensory Play for Babies.”

 But, like, a yummy version.
 And babies are probably not eating stir fries with vegan sauces and stuff.
 Unless, the next generation are some sort of baby culinary-foodie-genius’s and I am just out of the loop.

 Stir fry.
 I must get my head in the game.

 Which is hard because I really just want it to be DEEP in the middle of a bowl of this, with my only chance of survival being to eat my way out through the mountain of noodle-licious health.

 Easy Healthy Vegetarian Stir Fry with Cashew Cream Sauce